Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 As with all online customer reviews, I often keep in mind that customers are more likely to complain if they’ve had a bad experience with a product rather than share their positive experiences.
 I’ve read many positive reviews from other full-time RVers regarding a Pirit heated hose and had a positive experience myself.

 - Extremely durable 200 psi

 - 10Ft power cord with lighted plug

-All in all, the Pirit Heated Hose is a worthy competitor in the RV hose industry.
+All in all, the Pirit Heated Hose is a great product with good quality and a worthy competitor in the RV hose industry.
 The price is mid-range and affordable, and the hose itself is sturdily constructed with efficient heat distribution.